andrewbolotsky/URL-Shortener/README.md

 #### GET /shorten_url

 Gets a shortened URL from the database if it exists there.
-Otherwise, the server returns an error.

 ##### Interaction Format: